-1. On the Configure menu, click Interfaces.
+1 On the Configure menu, click Interfaces.
 The NetDDE for Windows NT Interface Configuration dialog box appears.

-NetDDE for Windows NT Interface Configuration

-The search order the listed transpo OK

-NetDDE if attempting to connect to nodes on the network.
-Cancel

-Interface Searc h Order

-Interface 1 Winsock Move U p

-Interrace 2 NetBIUS Move D own

-Add

-R emove

-Select the interface and click on the Move Up and Move Down buttons to change its search position.
+NetDDE for Wir ndows NT Interface C onfiguration The search order is the order in which the listed transport protocols are used by NetDDE if attempting to connect to nodes on the network. -Interface Searc h Order Interface 1 Interface 2 Winsock NetBIOS Move Up Move D own A dd R emove Select the interface and click on the Move Up and Move Down buttons to change its search position.

-- 2. Click the Move Down button to switch the search order for the interface.
+- 2 Click the Move Down button to switch the search order for the interface.
 For example, Interface 1, which is the first search order listed is Winsock.
 When the Move Down button is clicked the order changes.
-Interface 1 is now listed as NetBIOS and will be the first interface searched. - 3.
-Click OK to accept the new search order and close the dialog box.
+Interface 1 is now listed as NetBIOS and will be the first interface searched. - 3 Click OK to accept the new search order and close the dialog box.